JM-data/NLP-on-Webscraped-Wikipedia-articles/README.md

 Since the wescraped pages will be different then those I did my analysis on, I added a jupyter notebook with all my results (Notebook.ipynb).

 Overall, I'd suggest to run the code like explained above, and have a look on the analysis I did in the jupyter notebook.
-Check out everything on my GitHub ! https://github.com/JM-data/NLP-on-Webscrapped-Wikipedia-articles/
+Check out everything it out !